Remote hiring is becoming the new normal as more businesses go virtual.

 - Schedule interviews

 ATS programs range from solutions with freeware options such as iKrut to pay-only products such as Indeed’s Hire tool.
 Enterprise solutions tend to have additional features, such as.
-Billing may be priced by number of job postings or by number of users.
+Billing may be priced by the number of job postings or by the number of users.